Belonging-AI/Multimodal-Transcription-BCI-AIED26/README.md

 - Scoring rubrics
 - Exemplars

-This repo provides the system description and prompt design for BCI-AI published in AIED 2026
+For BCI-AI paper published in AIED 2026, we focused on Decentering Teacher Authority